Former Bolivian leader Morales moves to Argentina

 Solá said Morales would have a justified fear for his safety if he stayed in Bolivia.

-“If we didn't take care of him he'd very quickly be afraid for his life,” Solá said, adding that he hoped Morales would not make political statements from his new home in Argentina.
+“If we didn't take care of him he'd very quickly be afraid for his life,” Solá said, adding that he expect that Morales would not make political statements from his new home in Argentina.

 Morales was accompanied by at least four former high-ranking officials in his administration.
 He has been accused of sedition and terrorism by the administration of interim President Jeanine Áñez, who took power amid unrest that has claimed at least 32 lives.